by Dr Louise Santhanam, General Practitioner

 Global Health Media:Breastfeeding Videos A series of videos detailing breastfeeding issues designed to improve global health outcomes.

-- NHS Choices: Benefits of Breastfeeding Reviewed February 2017
+- The NHS Website: Benefits of Breastfeeding Reviewed February 2017

 - UK Department of Health: Infant Feeding Recommendation 2003